Prodaturu/Obsidian/3 - Main Notes/Friend Functions in C++.md

 # Friend Functions

 - `friend` function is not a member of the class
-	- but is allowed to access the class
+	- but is allowed to access the class's private data

+-

 # References